AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/naming-elements.md

 ## Wrapping Up {#wrapup}

 Establishing style and naming conventions early on will help set you up for success in your [!DNL MBI] account.
-Remember the three Cs: clarity, consistency, and credibility.
+Remember the three C's: clarity, consistency, and credibility.